 Another optimization is the selection of the data receipt mode.
 The OPC client can decide if it'll receive the data automatically (and thus it wants the OPC server to sent it the data values that were changed) or if it wants to control the data itself (read and write to the OPC server on a request).

-If the OPC client is to read and write to the OPC server itself, it is advisable to disable the automatic update.
-It is possible otherwise to leave the automatic update switched on and whilst for example to write but it could happen on this combination that before the client writes the required value to the OPC server, this value is updated from the server and thus the value that is already on the OPC server, will be written to it.
+If the OPC client is to read and write to the OPC server itself, then it is advisable to disable the automatic update.
+It is possible to leave the automatic update activated while writing, but this combination may cause that before the client writes the required value to the OPC server, this value is updated from the server.
+This means that the value being written into the OPC server is already there.

 For similar reasons it is often desirable - if you want to read the items and to write into them at the same time - rather to create two OPC groups (two PmOpcClientData objects).
 One group will be determined for reading and the other for writing.
 Thus the real value states can be better controlled.

-In the PmOpcClientData object, the #vars identifier enables access to the data items of the Var type defined on the Data page.
-This identifier can be used in methods working with application object tree (e.g. for the Pm method), or for the PP binding in the application and in panels.
-For example the pMe.Pm("opcdata/#vars/aaa") method returns the aaa data item from the object named opcdata that is of the PmOpcClientData type.
+In the PmOpcClientData object, the #vars identifier enables access to the variables (of the Var type) defined on the Data page.
+This identifier can be used in methods working with application object tree (e.g. for the Pm method), or for the PP data binding in the application and in panels.
+For example the pMe.Pm("opcdata/#vars/aaa") method returns the aaa variable from the object named opcdata that is of the PmOpcClientData type.

-The varibales in the PmData object can use ExtOpcClient and register themselves directly into the PmOpcClientData.
+The variables in the PmData object can use ExtOpcClient and register themselves directly into the PmOpcClientData.
 Then, on the page PmOpcClientData > Data, it is not necessary to define any variables.

 Some OPC servers (for Simatic, Schneider, Bernecker&Reiner ..) can transfer a data array (Array) in one data item (the common limitation is that all data array items must be of the same data type).
-If such data has to be received/sent as well, than the Data type configurator has to be set to Variant data type for the data item (enabled only with the development key or with the PmRtProf license).
+If such data has to be received/sent as well, then the Data type configurator has to be set to Variant data type for the variable (this is disabled in PmRtFree - Free runtime license).

 When receiving data containing the Array item, the PROMOTIC system modifies this item into the standard VBscript form (e.g. the Integer values array is transformed into the Variant values array of the Integer subtype).
 Then one item from this array can be read e.g.